 Publication developed during a Principal Residency at La Becque, Switzerland in collaboration with: Sarah Schneider and Geneviève Marie Sainte, Phytosphere Swiss Lab, Valais; Viviane Fontaine, Paper Artist, Gruyère Region; Jagoda Wisniewska, Photographer, Lausanne.

-Pharmacopoeia is a publication that showcases an exploration of cosmetic and medicinal uses of Swiss flora that I carried out at La Becque Artist Residency, and how plants are (or can be) approached from different disciplines.
+Pharmacopoeia is a journal that showcases an exploration of cosmetic and medicinal uses of Swiss flora that I carried out at La Becque Artist Residency, and how plants are (or can be) approached from different disciplines.

 A Pharmacopoeia is a descriptive and technical catalog of medicinal drugs, normally published in an official format by different countries.
 This type of document originates in a historical and systematic way of documenting plants for their healing properties.
 In the fields of healing (pharmaceuticals) and wellbeing (cosmetics), the transformative processes of plants have made way for products that we have easily embraced for their practical and efficient aspects.
 In many cases it is difficult to distinguish the synthetic from the natural within these products.
 What does this mean regarding the relationship between human and nature?